dlt-hub/dlt/docs/website/blog/2023-01-11-dlt-dbt-semantic-layer.md

 ![bigquery tables](/img/blog-dbt_sem-data-bqtables.png)

-questionnaire is a well structured dataset with a base table, and child tables.
-The survey__questions and survey_questions__options are normalized tables with, the individual questions and options of those questions, respectively, connected by a foreign key.
-The same structure is followed with the __respondents tables, with survey__respondents__responses as our fact table.
+`questionnaire` is a well structured dataset with a base table, and child tables.
+The `survey__questions` and `survey_questions__options` are normalized tables with, the individual questions and options of those questions, respectively, connected by a foreign key.
+The same structure is followed with the `..__respondents` tables, with `survey__respondents__responses` as our fact table.

 ## 2. Transformation with dbt